 Resources for Hinsdale County Seniors and Their Families

 Hinsdale County Public Health offers homemaker services to eligible seniors.
-Please call Preston at 970-944-0321 to find out more or to sign up.
+Please call 970-944-0321 to find out more or to sign up.

 Health & Wellness

 A variety of free or low-cost services are available to qualified seniors, including screenings and tests.
 For women, free cervical cancer screenings and mammograms are available.

 Funds for the senior van are limited.
 Please call Public Health for more information.